Mouleshwar3238/Mobile_Price_Classification/README.md

 The performance metrics for the original data were quite high compared to that of the normalized data.

 ## Support Vector Classifier (SVC)
-A SVC was implemented using differenet kernels and confusion matrices and bar graphs were plotted for the corresponding results.
+A SVC was implemented using differenet kernels, and confusion matrices and bar graphs were plotted for the corresponding results.
 * Cross Validation
   <table>
   <thead>